pixalytics-ltd/cci-ocean-colour/README.md

 # cci-ocean-colour

 TThe Ocean Colour Climate Change Initiative (CCI) is a European Space Agency (ESA) funded project that focuses on the Ocean Colour Essential Climate Variables (ECV).
 This multi-sensor time-series product includes water-leaving radiance in the visible domain, derived chlorophyll and inherent optical properties and utilises data archives from Copernicus, ESA, NASA and NOAA.
+Further detail about accessing the dataset are available from: https://climate.esa.int/en/projects/ocean-colour/data/

 This repository showcases some ESA CCI ocean colour data extraction and plotting using examples using Jupyter Notebooks.
 These examples were developed using information from the [Product User Guide](https://docs.pml.space/share/s/dPL4zFuaT_eFa-mTLU9nQA), with the support of Tom Jackson (PML).